tg-gt/snapconnect/docs/snapconnect/implement/phase2/p2-PRD-assessment.md

 Read file: docs/snapconnect/PRD/PHASE2-PRD-spikyPOVs-update.md

-## Assessment: Clear Path Forward with Minor Ambiguities
+## Assessment: Clear Path Forward with Strategic Simplifications

 The updated Phase 2 PRD provides **significantly improved clarity** for AI-driven development in Cursor.
 The key simplification from "dual-mode navigation" to "single-purpose event app" eliminates major architectural confusion and creates a much cleaner implementation path.

+**Strategic Decision**: Event joining complexity is being **deferred for PoC development** to focus on perfecting the in-event experience first with hardcoded event context.

 ## ✅ **Strengths - Ready for AI Development**